nsiccha/birthday/readme.md

 ![model 4 visualization](figs/m4_viz.gif)
 ![model 4 visualization](figs/m4_wviz.gif)

-Adding all of our previous fixes fixes almost all of our problems:
+Adding all of our previous fixes removes almost all of our problems:

 ### Model 4: No intercept, GP1(larger length-scale, lower SD), DOW sum-to-zero